ehy/swfput-wp/readme.txt

 == Changelog ==

 = 2.2 =
+* Added long overdue alignment option.
+* Some code cleanups and reorganization.
+* Check with WordPress 4.0: OK.

 = 2.1.1 =
 * This release is called "Sigh" and its only change is a